vhrique/ELM/README.md

 This is a toolbox to enable the creation of extreme learning machines in MATLAB.
 It is possible to create a desired model using just a few lines of code.
+This version also includes the possibility to add functional link between the inputs and output.

 ## Getting Started